 Not sure if your company’s site falls into the latter category?

-Call 888-601-5359 to speak with a strategist about SEO services from WebFX, or keep reading for five signs that your optimization efforts are outdated.
+Call 888-601-5359 to speak with a strategist about website SEO services from WebFX, or keep reading for five signs that your optimization efforts are outdated.

 1. Keyword stuffing

 The biggest red flag of an outdated SEO strategy is keyword stuffing.
 If you’re unfamiliar with the term, it refers to the practice of using a keyword (or multiple keywords) as many times as possible on a page, without regard to whether or not they are relevant or how they read.

 When search engines like Google first launched, their algorithms were simply based on keyword density.
 This meant that stuffing a page with keywords was an easy way to rank well for them in search results.

 Fortunately, search engine algorithms have become more complex since then.
 Now, rankings are based on a variety of factors including content quality and user experience—both of which are negatively impacted by keyword stuffing.

 So even though keyword-stuffed pages may have helped your site rank well for certain searches a few years ago, it’s now an outdated tactic since Google recognizes that it provides a poor user experience.

 If your company has any pages that fit this description, rewriting them for easy reading can make a huge difference in your site’s rankings.